MicrosoftDocs/cpp-docs/docs/mfc/reference/ccmdui-class.md

 `CCmdUI` does not have a base class.

 When a user of your application pulls down a menu, each menu item needs to know whether it should be displayed as enabled or disabled.
 The target of a menu command provides this information by implementing an ON_UPDATE_COMMAND_UI handler.
-For each of the command user-interface objects in your application, use the [Class Wizard](mfc-class-wizard.md) to create a message-map entry and function prototype for each handler.
+For each of the command user-interface objects in your application, use the [Class Wizard](mfc-class-wizard.md) or Properties window in Class View to create a message-map entry and function prototype for each handler.

 When the menu is pulled down, the framework searches for and calls each ON_UPDATE_COMMAND_UI handler, each handler calls `CCmdUI` member functions such as `Enable` and `Check`, and the framework then appropriately displays each menu item.